sargraph/sargraph.github.io/README.md

 ## OS Platform supported
 + Currently the output is tested in the following OS: Linux
++ Planning to include Solaris OS in future

 ## Website Links
 [SAR Chart](http://sarchart.weebly.com)